Ravagraid/TishanLaNotes/Political Entities/Tishan'La (Empire).md

 ### Organisational Structure
 &emsp;As has been mentioned before, power within the empire is exercised from the highest authority, then channelled through other organisations, individuals, and positions of note to affect real change upon its many peoples.
 The structure of the empire, in broad strokes, can  be laid out as follows;
 - [[Lord Imperatorius|The Lord Imperatorius]]: The highest seat of power, rule undisputed and guardian of the Empire in action, if not in name.
 Whomsoever holds this title is granted the remit to write laws, conduct vast scientific, economic, and political projects without equal.
 It is a title held only by those who can unify an Empire, and those that wish for such a thing, do so with an envy unparalleled.
-- [[Council Empyrean|The Council Empyrean]]: Due to the unfathomable bureaucracy involved in the upkeep of the Empire, the Lord Imperatorius has a council of Nobles, chosen principally for their integrity and prior sacrifices made for the nation.
+- [[Council Empyrean|The Council Empyrean]]: The upkeep of an empire is no small task, and certainly impossible for just a single individual to manage, thus, the Lord Imperatorius has a council of Nobles, chosen principally for their integrity and prior sacrifices made for the nation.
 There are seven members of the council in total, with each having a distinct title and responsibility both to the state, and to the Lord Imperatorius.
 Over informal channels, the Council is often referred to as the Keepers, as they are the guardians of Tishan'La, through its majestic heights, to its disastrous follies.
  - [[Keeper Of Visions]]:
  - [[Keeper Of Bulwarks]]:
  - [[Keeper Of Labour]]: